 - Your account: The last tab is where you can set up new profiles for different family members, up to six profiles total.
 Aside from that, most other account activities must be completed online at hulu.com/account.
 That’s where to go to manage your plan, change your payment method or cancel your account.

-What I’ve learned over the past couple of years is that people like the idea of saving money with live TV streaming services, but they really want it to look and feel like cable.
+What I’ve learned over the past few years is that people like the idea of saving money with live TV streaming services, but they really want it to look and feel like cable.

 Hulu with Live TV is nothing like traditional cable or satellite TV, so it takes some adjusting.